Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

 And with that and a couple of updates to the code all remaining errors end up being about things not existing which will be implemented in the logic.
 I have some of the framework needed to get it running in some form.
-About all I can see needing to have the basic startup screen working is said startup screen.
+About all I can see needing to have the basic start up screen working is said start up screen.
 That will require what ends up being me just hardcoding the menu screens.

 ####Small addon